gazh1987/Taxi_Run/README.md

 v 1.2: New Score class.
 Keyboard lag fixed when turning the taxi.

 v 1.3: New Cars class, new WayPoints class.
 Updated Base class to include prototypes of methods.

+v 1.4: New Fuel class, new ReFuel class.